Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Introduction

 In the context of computer experiments (see for example \cite[Chapter 5]{Santneretal13}), complex phenomena are simulated using a mathematical model to replace the process which generates the data.
 Usually, the model depends on a large number of parameters (inputs).
 An objective of the experiments is to quantify the influence of the variability of the inputs on the variable of interest.
 An experiment consists in running simulations, where each simulation represents a possible combination of the inputs.
 It is impossible in practice to consider all possible configurations, the number of simulations being limited.
-Therefore, the design of experiments, i.e. the choice of combinations of inputs, is of great importance.
+Therefore, the design of experiments, {\it i.e. } the choice of combinations of inputs, is of great importance.
 Under a lack of information on how inputs are linked to outputs, a strategy is to spread chosen inputs to cover as much as possible all the input space.
 This technique is called \textit{space-filling design}.
 It can be summarized by generating~$N$ points in a given space which regularly cover this space.
-Latin hypercubes \cite{McKayetal79,Owen92}, low discrepancy sequences (see e.g. \cite{Halton64, Sobol67}) are standard methods to generate designs.
-The goal of computer experiments is not only to examine the influence of all the inputs on an output of interest, but also the influence of a subset of these inputs, or also the influence of particular combination of subsets of these inputs.
+Latin hypercubes \cite{McKayetal79,Owen92}, low discrepancy sequences (see {\it e.g. }\cite{Halton64, Sobol67}) are standard methods to generate designs.
+The goal of computer experiments is not only to examine the influence of all the inputs on an output of interest, but also the influence of a subset of these inputs, or also the influence of a particular combination of subsets of these inputs.
 Since computer experiments may be very expensive in terms of computation load and/or storage capacity, the regularity of the coverage of the designs should be conserved when the initial configuration is projected onto lower dimensional spaces.
-This would allow to use the initial configuration to study the influence of subsets of inputs for example with the same efficiency.
+This would allow to use the initial configuration to study the influence of subsets of inputs for example with the same efficiency. { Furthermore, integrating a function over different subsets of its variables may be of importance in this context, for example in sensitivity analysis \cite[Chapter 7]{Santneretal13}.
+When integrating explicitly is impossible, numerical methods are used.
+We turn our attention here to Monte Carlo integration.}

-We investigate in this paper a similar problem in the context of Monte Carlo integration.
-Let $d\ge 1$, $I\subseteq \overline d=\{1,\dots,d\}$ with $\iota=|I|$, we aim to estimate, under ``minimal'' assumptions, the integral $\mu(f_I)=\int_{[0,1]^\iota} f_I(u) \de u$ for any known $\iota$-dimensional integrable function on $[0,1]^\iota$ using a single set of $N$ quadrature points $\{u_1,\dots,u_N\}$ defined once for all in dimension $d$.
-We insist on the fact that the same set of nodes is used to estimate different integrals.
-Hence, this set does not exploit the form of $f_I$, the locations of its possible singularities, etc.